jmmendelson/cse15l-lab-reports-old/lab3.md

         versus 6% in the top 20 ecological journals, whereas the United States and Canada had 81%
 ```

 Let's say I want to find all lines that have "20" but not "2000".
-Like before, you can use -w to only find lines with that exact pattern.
+Like before, you can use -w to only find lines with the exact number "20".

 ---